Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/DGX Spark (Day01A) Remote Access Guide 20251220A.md

 ---

-## 2. DGX Sppark Server: confirm NIC name and install WireGuard
+## 2. DGX Spark Server: confirm NIC name and install WireGuard

 ### 2.1 Confirm the physical NIC name (critical)
 NIC stands for Network Interface Card.
 Use this command